tytydraco/yessleep/out/My_cochlear_implant_has_caused_me_to_hear_things_no_person_should_have_to_hear.md

 ***Me:*** … **(line goes dead)**

 ***Hewitt:*** *You’re hearing the microscopic, David.
 It was all just supposed to be a novel way to test the effectiveness of anti-infectious agents.
-Once they stopped moving, we know the medication killed them.
+Once they stopped moving, we'd know the medication killed them.
 We stood to make a lot of money off of the technology, but we couldn't prove it worked.
 Not until you.
 You’ve…you’ve helped so many people, David…*

 ***Me:*** **(quietly)** *I’ve been able…able to hear, able to feel…the billions of living things…moving around…on my skin…inside me…everywhere…*